JosephJ12/CTF-Walkthroughs/Cybersecurity-Portfolio/Threat Modeling - OWASP Juice Shop/README.md

 The purpose of this project is to do a simulated threat modeling of the popular, intentionally vulnerable web app OWASP Juice Shop.
 We will focus on assessing 3 features of the application:

 1. The login authentication flow
-2. The inventory search feature
+2. The product search feature
 3. The profile image upload feature

 For each feature, we will do the following: